mayadata-io/oep-e2e/testplan/docs/gitlabstages.md

 ## OEP E2E Pipelines
+OEP pipeline can be divided into following stages, each stage can have multiple stages as mentioned above
+- Install
+- Upgrade
+- Soak Test

-### Install Pipeline
+### Install Stage

-Setups are created and the current version of OEP components are installed and tested and post this clusters are deleted as part of the pipeline  [Link to Actual Image](https://docs.google.com/drawings/d/e/2PACX-1vS-SVez5ufcMTQTuvZAYrL4cFYaw7E0t57QB4Ega-OZjY1UTs0v2QPRaJZB4sdbHauBTEvvgWlviGzP/pub?w=788&h=245)
+Setups are created and the current version of OEP components are installed and tested and post this clusters are deleted as part of the stage [Link to Actual Image](https://docs.google.com/drawings/d/16e98Ty_LV0UwGJLIyiMung6DLoIbaQimfOUwvQtnAko/edit)

 ![Install Pipeline Image](https://docs.google.com/drawings/d/e/2PACX-1vS-SVez5ufcMTQTuvZAYrL4cFYaw7E0t57QB4Ega-OZjY1UTs0v2QPRaJZB4sdbHauBTEvvgWlviGzP/pub?w=788&h=245)

-### Upgrade Pipeline
+### Upgrade Stage
-This pipeline would be run only if the Install Pipeline is successful.
-Setups are created, the prior version of OEP components are installed and then upgraded and deleted as part of the pipeline.
-[Link to Actual Image](https://docs.google.com/drawings/d/e/2PACX-1vSVDOO2JapUeVuoiSufGaISwuZufvB-F6X8x1Xsns3EUN0piW_b14cKHlYNZzJn3YvI7zc1jvR302Dv/pub?w=955&h=283)
+This stage would be run only if the Install Pipeline is successful.
+Setups are created, the prior version of OEP components are installed and then upgraded and deleted as part of the stage.
+[Link to Actual Image](https://docs.google.com/drawings/d/1oaYLnNQXHIfBn7Jwr5K1N5PDdEhi2yE2jd4gFjbrC8o/edit)

 ![Upgrade Pipeline](https://docs.google.com/drawings/d/e/2PACX-1vSVDOO2JapUeVuoiSufGaISwuZufvB-F6X8x1Xsns3EUN0piW_b14cKHlYNZzJn3YvI7zc1jvR302Dv/pub?w=955&h=283)

-### Soak Test Pipeline
+### Soak Test Stage

-This pipeline would be run only if the upgrade pipeline is successful.
+This stagee would be run only if the upgrade pipeline is successful.
 Setups are already present with some load running.
 This is to create a customer environment.
-[Link to Actual Image](https://docs.google.com/drawings/d/e/2PACX-1vS56imUpkbH74X0f3Ty46dyAMQw_2EEm0eLjq1wp5K38GuR4db-QL7zdlSLsp5xqaeX4Po2Ig2n6w1Z/pub?w=741&h=232)
+[Link to Actual Image](https://docs.google.com/drawings/d/1oqMYd80X4Vf2hIpkXhNNPGTBBsr8JYQGGi06UHbr0pY/edit)

 ![Soak Test Pipeline](https://docs.google.com/drawings/d/e/2PACX-1vS56imUpkbH74X0f3Ty46dyAMQw_2EEm0eLjq1wp5K38GuR4db-QL7zdlSLsp5xqaeX4Po2Ig2n6w1Z/pub?w=741&h=232)